Manaus: Parks

 It is located in an urban area, in the November 10 Park district.
 It was created in 1992 to be an area of ecological interest.
 It covers an area of 330000 m2 of forest remaining from the Township, and is used for scientific, educational, cultural and tourist activities.
 It is one of the last habitats for the pied tamarin, a species of monkey that only inhabits the Manaus region and is considered to be at high risk of extinction.
 It is possible to walk through four distinct ecosystems in the park: land covered by secondary growth, firm ground brush, sandbanks and degraded areas that were illegally cleared in 1989.
-It also has an amphitheater for 600 people, gardens planted with medicinal and aromatic herbs, orchid nursery, aerial trails, and signs aiming to develop environmental education programs.
+It also has an amphitheater for 600 people, gardens planted with medicinal and aromatic herbs, an orchid nursery, aerial trails, and signs aiming to develop environmental education programs.

 Public swimming areas

 The Tarumã, Tarumãzinho, and Cachoeira das Almas bayous (branches of rivers), located near the city, are leisure spots for the population on weekends.
 Manaus has several public swimming areas that are being remodeled and urbanized lately.
 There are also many private clubs that can be visited.